 Thus, while Kurdish independence sometime in the near future seems likely, it is unlikely to result in a more stable Middle East.
 An independent Kurdistan will precipitate instability domestically and regionally in both the short and long terms by making extant states untenable and altering long-standing alliances.

-This story originally appeared at Global Risk Insights, March 16, 2016.
+This story first appeared at Global Risk Insights, March 16, 2016.